The EDMO Method®

 Kindness

-When we practice kindness, our brains release serotonin and oxytocin, producing feelings of warmth, happiness, and trust, both for the giver and the receiver.
-By consistently engaging in acts of kindness, our students strengthen their own mental health while building empathy, creating positive social bonds, and cultivating a more inclusive and supportive community around them.
+Kindness ripples outward.
+Each act releases serotonin and oxytocin—the brain’s natural chemicals for happiness and trust—lifting both the giver and receiver.
+By consistently engaging in acts of kindness, EDMO kids strengthen their own mental health while building empathy, creating positive social bonds, and cultivating a more inclusive and supportive community around them.

 The EDMO Method in Action